 This is a list of items that I’m considering for my boy’s Easter basket this year:

 This interactive Tigger is on our list this year.
 Sadly in 2020, he’s no longer available.
 He comes with a book and talks when you say certain phrases.
 (We have Pooh and my son absolutely loves it.
 There’s even a book where Tigger and Pooh interact.)

 As always, the bubbles from Gymboree are the best, best, BEST bubbles I’ve found.
 We have a few bottles they don’t disappoint.
-You can find these in stores or online.
+Gymboree stores have closed, but I did find the bubbles online.

 Books.
 My son loves reading and since he’s skipping naps, I’m enforcing a quiet time for him.
 He can read books in his bed.
 I still try to stick with board books for him.
 Lately he’s been into Busy Town.
 That book is incredibly high priced now, but look at these other Richard Scarry board books!.